Infinitesimal rational actions: Generically free rational actions

 We conclude this section with two examples answering to some questions of Brion \cite{brion2022actions} and Fakhruddin \cite{Fakhruddin}.
 Notice that if an infinitesimal commutative unipotent $k$-group scheme $G$ with $n$-dimensional Lie algebra can be embedded in a smooth connected $n$-dimensional algebraic group $\mathcal{G}$, then $G$ acts generically freely on it (by multiplication).
-Brion asked if there are examples of generically free rational actions on curves of infinitesimal commutative unipotent group schemes that are not subgroups of a smooth connected one-dimensional algebraic group.
+Brion asked \cite[\textsection1]{brion2022actions} if there are examples of generically free rational actions on curves of infinitesimal commutative unipotent group schemes that are not subgroup schemes of a smooth connected one-dimensional algebraic group.
 Recall that if $\mathcal{G}$ is a smooth connected one-dimensional $k$-algebraic group, then either $\mathcal{G}$ is affine and $\mathcal{G}_{\overline{k}}\simeq\G_{m,\overline{k}}$ or $\mathcal{G}_{\overline{k}}\simeq\G_{a,\overline{k}}$ or $\mathcal{G}$ is an elliptic curve.

-\begin{example} Any infinitesimal commutative unipotent group scheme $G$ with one-dimensional Lie algebra, of order $>p^2$, with non-trivial Verschiebung and $p=0$ works.
-Indeed, the fact that it has one-dimension Lie algebra implies that there exist generically free rational $G$-actions on any curve, by Theorem \ref{mainthm}.
+\begin{example} Let $G$ be an infinitesimal commutative unipotent group scheme with one-dimensional Lie algebra, of order $>p^2$, with non-trivial Verschiebung and $p=0$.
+By Theorem \ref{mainthm} there exist generically free rational $G$-actions on any curve, since $G$ has one-dimension Lie algebra.
 Moreover such a $G$ cannot be contained in a smooth connected one-dimensional algebraic group.
-Indeed if it was the case, then it would be true also over $\overline{k}$ and thus since $G$ is unipotent and with non-trivial Verschiebung, $G_{\overline{k}}$ cannot be a subgroup of $\G_{m,\overline{k}}$ and $\G_{a,\overline{k}}$.
-It then has to be contained in an elliptic curve $E$ and, in particular, since $p=0$, in its $p$-torsion $E[p]$, but this cannot happen since $E[p]$ has order $p^2.$ A concrete example is given by the infinitesimal commutative unipotent $k$-group scheme which has one-dimensional Lie algebra, non-trivial Verschiebung, $p=V_GF_G=F_G^3=0$ and order $p^3$. \end{example}
+Indeed if it was the case, then it would be true also over $\overline{k}$ and $G_{\overline{k}}$ is not a subgroup neither of $\G_{m,\overline{k}}$ (since $G_{\overline{k}}$ is unipotent) nor of $\G_{a,\overline{k}}$ (since $V_{G_{\overline{k}}}\neq0$).
+Therefore, if $G$ is a subgroup scheme of a smooth connected one-dimensional algebraic group, then it is a subgroup of an elliptic curve $E$.
+In particular, since $p=0$, $G$ has to be contained in its $p$-torsion $E[p]$, but this cannot happen since $E[p]$ has order $p^2$ (see for example \cite{MumfordAbVar} page 137).
+A concrete example is given by the infinitesimal commutative unipotent $k$-group scheme which has one-dimensional Lie algebra, non-trivial Verschiebung, $p=V_GF_G=F_G^3=0$ and order $p^3$. \end{example}